Creamy potato leek soup is healthy comfort food. Perfect for a winter meal or as a first course.

 Inspiration For Potato Leek Soup

 MaryJo picked up a package of leeks from our neighborhood market.
-The leeks came three to a package and cost about $3.00.
+The leeks came in three to a package and cost about $3.00.
 I had just the day before watched an episode of Diners Drive-ins and Dives on Food Network and jotted down a recipe for clam chowder.

 I know you’ve watched the show…the featured chef throws this and that into their dish and they never really give any amounts.
 You just have to guess.
 When I saw the leeks, I immediately thought…leek chowder.

-I’d incorporate some of the clam chowder ingredients into my potato leek soup.
+I’d incorporate some of the clam chowder ingredients into my creamy potato leek soup.
 Turns out, it was only the use of some white wine that was the same.
 Clam chowder seasonings would not be right for potatoes and leeks.